U=U | MESMAC

 • Having an undetectable viral load for at least 3 months (some guidelines say 6 months)

-Missing your meds once or occasionally will not effect U=U. However, if you miss your ART for 2-3 days, you should check if your viral load is still undetectable.
+Missing your meds once or occasionally will not effect U=U. However, you miss your ART for 2-3 days, you should check if your viral load is still undetectable.

 Good adherence is essential for U=U. U=U depends on not regularly missing your HIV meds.